femboyfin/dbdideas/misc.md

 This can use the same bar used for hook states/deep wound, simply displaying how healed a survivor is so you can tell if they're 99ed, have resurgence, etc. remotely.
 The decreasing deep wound timer could be changed to display as an outline around the bar, allowing the bar itself to display the mend progress consistent with the injured heal progress display.

-### Display anticamp self-unhook progress
+### Display anti-camp self-unhook progress

-This could be implemented similarly to the above change to the deep wound display, where there would be an outline around the hook stage bar indicating how close the survivor is to filling their anticamp meter, making it easier to play around a camping killer and know if the killer is camping without other sorts of communication.
+This could be implemented similarly to the above change to the deep wound display, where there would be an outline around the hook stage bar indicating how close the survivor is to filling their anti-camp meter, making it easier to play around a camping killer and know if the killer is camping without other sorts of communication.

 ### Enable chat for console players